Some Kind of Wonderful (Soul Brothers Six song)

 "(She's) Some Kind of Wonderful" is a song written by Canadian-American musician John Ellison and first recorded by his R&B group, Soul Brothers Six, in 1967, peaking at number 91 on the US Billboard Hot 100.

+The line "She's some kind of wonderful" previously appeared in the song "Too Busy Thinking About My Baby" which was first recorded by The Temptations (released in 1966).

-The best known version is by American rock band Grand Funk Railroad from 1974 which reached number three on the same chart.
+The best known version is by American rock band Grand Funk Railroad from 1974, which reached number three on the same chart.